-in choices of treatment for themselves.
+In the South African healthcare context, many Deaf people cannot acquire accurate information from reliable sources to maintain their health or to participate in choices of treatment for themselves.
 Due to barriers to communication and information, many Deaf people acquire healthcare knowledge from Deaf friends who may not have access to the correct information either.
-This inaccurate information leaves the Deaf person with misunderstandings and misconceptions and can have a long-term impact on their health.
+This inaccurate information leaves the Deaf person with misunderstandings and misconceptions and can have a longterm impact on the Deaf person's health.

 The aim is to develop SignSupport further to assist Deaf people to access accurate healthcare information.
 Therefore, appropriateness and usability of the health knowledge sources, tools and services will be evaluated together by Deaf people and health knowledge providers.
-This extension is complementary to the other SignSupport healthcare interventions.
+This extension is complimentary to the other SignSupport healthcare interventions.

-5 DISCUSSION
+5. DISCUSSION

 While much progress has been made providing independent communication for Deaf people in limited domains, there are several significant challenges that remain to be addressed in order to provide accessible, affordable and sustainable ICT solutions to communication barriers.
 We understand that the smart phones currently required to run the resulting communication aids are expensive and to make them affordable we maintain a pool of phones at a community centre for loan to members.
 We do however expect the cost of phones that can run this system to reduce over time.
-We have also intentionally focussed on such limited communication domains because we can pre-define a constrained dialogue and pre-record all of the needed sign language videos on the phone without the need to stream video content from the Internet.
+We have also intentionally focussed on such limited communication domains because we can pre-define a constrained dialogue and pre-record all of the needed sign language videos on the phone without the need to go to the Internet.
 This significantly reduces the cost of use.

-Accessibility of the system is particularly important when dealing with a community that is semiliterate and possesses limited ICT skills.
-Targeted training of ICT skills using SASL must be part of the delivery of the system.
+Accessibility of the system is particularly important when dealing with a community that is semi-literate and possesses limited ICT skills.
+Targeted training in SASL must be part of the delivery of the system.
 All the initial design work included making sure that Deaf users found the system easy to use.
-To address SignSupport's limited prerecorded two-way communication, we expect to add a video relay system and will endeavour to produce one that consumes a minimum of bandwidth to minimize usage costs.
+To address SignSupport's limited pre-recorded two-way communication, we expect to add a video relay system and will endeavour to produce one that consumes a minimum of bandwidth to minimize usage costs.

-The authoring tool is designed to simplify the production and lower the cost of new content for existing and future scenarios.
+The authoring tool is designed to ease of production, and cost, of new content for existing and future scenarios.
 To ensure the sustainability of the system, Deaf people are empowered to identify a scenario, populate a scenario with signed content using the authoring tool, and automatically generate a mobile app to run that content.

-Currently, the project is mostly supported by research funding.
-Noting the importance of ICT-related benefits associated with the communications research endeavours, the Deaf community has assumed payment for their Internet service, thereby moving toward sustainability.
-A remaining challenge is to devise a sustainable business model with the Deaf community for the co-designed artefacts described herein that can be self-managed by and for Deaf people.
+Currently, the project is supported by research funding.
+Just as the Deaf community assumed payment of their Internet service, our main challenge is to devise a sustainable business model that can be managed by the Deaf Community itself.